I do the job that most anchormans ought to be doing.

 And instead, he jumped for it.

-Instinct, he jumped for it rather than let it go and and and he's not used to touching the ball as much as totally.
+And he's not used to touching the ball as much as totally.

 That still stuns me.

-That just the ball, I mean slow motion, it's right in front of you, and how it goes through your hands.
+It's right in front of you and how it goes through your hands.

-That kind of thing is just because that's the game right there.
+That kind of thing is just, because that's the game right there.

 Despite every other mistake Green Bay made, if he recovers that kick, game's over.

-Despite every other play call that was wrong, despite all the conservatism, despite all the playing not to lose, all those things could have been covered with the recovery of that onside kick.
+Despite every other play call that was wrong, despite all the conservatism, despite all the playing not to lose, all those things could have been covered with the recovery of that on-side kick.

 The emotional ups and downs in a game like that are profound.

-Hey, Al, great to have you, EIB network.
+Hey, Al, great to have you.

 Hello.